paulkarpenko/us-code-ui/uscode/title-23-highways/chapter-006-infrastructure-finance.md

   (B) identified later through completion of a procurement and selection of the private party.

-(9) **Beneficial effects.—** — The Secretary shall determine that financial assistance for the project under this chapter will—
+(9) **Beneficial effects.—** — The Secretary shall determine that financial assistance for the project under the TIFIA program will—

   (A) foster, if appropriate, partnerships that attract public and private investment for the project;